-If you, or someone you know, missed a tenancy hearing at VCAT, you might be able to apply to have that order reheard.
+If you, or someone you know, missed a tenancy hearing at VCAT and an order was made, you might be able to apply to have that order re-opened.
 This is often called a review hearing or review application.

 This fact sheet covers:

-If you attended a hearing and you are unhappy about VCAT’s decision to grant a Possession Order to your landlord, you may be able to appeal the decision to the Victorian Supreme Court.
+If you went to a hearing and you are unhappy about VCAT’s decision to grant a Possession Order to your rental provider, you may be able to appeal the decision to the Victorian Supreme Court.
 The circumstances in which you can appeal are limited and the appeals process is complex and expensive.
-You can find out more information about grounds to appeal here.
+Find out more information about grounds to appeal to the Supreme Court.

 There are specific instances where a review application can be heard at VCAT.
 This is where:

-Below are the steps tenants can take to lodge an application for a review hearing.
+Below are the steps renters can take to lodge an application for a review hearing.

-A tenant, or someone on their behalf, can call the VCAT Residential Tenancies List registry on 1300 018 228 to get a copy of the order that was made in their absence.
+A renter, or someone on their behalf, can call the VCAT Residential Tenancies List registry on 1300 018 228 to get a copy of the order that was made in their absence.